The Amazing Race 33

-The Amazing Race 33 is the thirty-third season of the American reality television show The Amazing Race.
-It featured eleven teams of two competing in a race around the world.
+The Amazing Race 33 is the thirty-third season of the American reality competition show The Amazing Race.
+Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around Europe to win US$1,000,000.
 Though filming started in February 2020, the COVID-19 pandemic caused production to be placed on hold for over a year and a half.
 The race resumed in September 2021 with most of the original teams and a modified route.
+This season visited two continents and seven countries and traveled over 22000 mi during eleven legs.
+Starting from the racers' homes in the United States, racers traveled through England and Scotland before production was suspended.
+After reuniting in St. Gallen, racers traveled through Switzerland, France, Greece, and Portugal before returning to the United States and finishing in Greater Los Angeles.
+An element of the show that returned for this season was having teams start from their homes instead of a centralized location.
 The season premiered on CBS on January 5, 2022, and the season finale aired on March 2, 2022.

-Married internet personalities Kim and Penn Holderness were the winners of this season, while flight attendants Raquel Moore and Cayla Platt finished in second place, and best friends Ryan Ferguson and Dusty Harris finished in third.
+Married internet personalities Kim and Penn Holderness were the winners of this season, while flight attendants Raquel Moore and Cayla Platt finished in second place, and best friends Ryan Ferguson and Dusty Harris finished in third place.

 Production

 Development and filming

 In January 2020, during the winter press tour for the Television Critics Association in Pasadena, California, Amazing Race co-creators and executive producers Bertram van Munster and Elise Doganieri, who were promoting their new National Geographic show Race to the Center of the Earth, confirmed to Andy Dehnart of Reality Blurred that they would be filming a thirty-third season of The Amazing Race later in the year.

-Filming began on February 22, 2020 as usual, after host Phil Keoghan finished filming the first season of Tough as Nails.
+Filming began on February 22, 2020, as usual, after host Phil Keoghan finished filming the first season of Tough as Nails.
 This season of The Amazing Race started with Keoghan contacting teams at their homes, instructing them to travel to London, and it was expected to conclude in mid-March.
 However, filming was suspended on February 28 after three legs had been completed in England and Scotland with the contestants and production crew sent home as a precaution due to the worsening COVID-19 pandemic.
 According to van Munster, he contacted CBS after he and his crew arrived in Sweden to film in Lapland, where the fourth leg was to take place, to halt the season due to the dangers of the emerging pandemic.
 In addition to Sweden, the remainder of the original racecourse prior to production shutdown would have visited Austria, Italy, Vietnam, Thailand, South America, and a first-time visit to Nepal.